fenago/tableau-server/md/sites/What is a site - Tableau.md

 </div>

-Where the Server Administrator site role gives a user unrestricted access to the entire [Tableau Server]{.VariablesProductName} deployment, the Site Administrator site roles give a user unrestricted or minimally restricted access at the site level.
+Where the Server Administrator site role gives a user unrestricted access to the entire [Tableau Server] deployment, the Site Administrator site roles give a user unrestricted or minimally restricted access at the site level.
 The differences between Site Administrator Creator and Site Administrator Explorer are in the level